LibreHealthIO/community-infra/ansible/README.md

 ### [Certbot][] Play (`certbot.yml`)
 Provisions and renews [Let's Encrypt SSL Certificates](https://letsencrypt.org) using [Certbot][]

 Installs Certbot if it is not installed on the server.
+This is written to be run on its own as-needed (every 3 months).

 ### [LibreHealth EHR][] (`lh-ehr.yml`)
 This sets up and installs dependencies for [LibreHealth EHR][]